My freelancing career started way back in 2006 when I was studying Graphic Design in college.

 I know I just said that networking in person is super important, but networking online also has potential for spreading the word, especially if you’re offering online services.
 This has probably been the most successful way that I’ve gotten clients in the past year.

 A great place to start is by joining a few Facebook groups for people in your field.
 You can search for groups on Facebook by entering a search term like ‘Bloggers New York City’ into the search box in the top bar, then filter your results by groups.

 You’ll have to check the rules of each group in regards to self-promotion, but your might be able to post an offer for your services in there, or keep an eye out for people who might need your services.
 I got a great photography gig in NYC by doing this!

-8. Facebook ads
+8. Use Facebook ads

 For this one you might need to spend a little money, but don’t write it off – Facebook ads can be very successful for spreading the word about your services.
-I learnt about Facebook ads in my Digital Marketing course, and I’m planning on using them for some upcoming projects later this year.
+I learnt about Facebook ads in a Digital Marketing course, and I’m planning on using them for some upcoming projects later this year.

 The best thing about Facebook ads is that they can be targeted to very specific people, like people who are subscribed to your email list, or people who have visited your website before.

-9. give your services away for free
+9. Give away your services for free

 This might sound counterintuitive, but it’s actually one of the best ways to spread the message.
 For example, I gave away my design services when I offered a free personally designed trip map to one lucky person who took my annual survey.